"Pillaging the Universe One Star at a Time"

 Occultation of Antares (In-The-Sky)

-14 Moon near Saturn at 16h UT (evening sky).
+11 Moon near Saturn at 2h UT (evening sky).
 Mag.
-0.8.
-Occultation visible from parts of Asia and Africa.
+0.9.
+Occultation visible from Central America.

 Saturn (Wikipedia)